Dragonruler6008/slurmdocs/README.md

 ## Building the Slurm .deb files

-**Note, There will usually be prebuilt .deb files so you may not need to run these steps.
+**Note, There will usually be prebuilt .deb files if just adding a compute node so you may not need to run these steps.
 Please ask before creating new .deb files, thanks :)**

 To build the slurm .deb files there are a few prerequisites that you need to take into account for it to work as intended.
 For NVIDIA GPU support these need to be built on a GPU system.
-You can use a gpu enabled package on non gpu systems and it still works.
+You can use a gpu enabled Slurm package on non gpu systems and it still works.

 Make sure to install all the nvidia packages first (nvidia drivers, nvidia-cuda-toolkit, cuda-toolkit, ect...)
 Packages need to be present in order for slurm to build support for them.
 So we install the needed packages now before we build.

-`sudo apt install munge libmunge2 libmunge-dev build-essential fakeroot devscripts git gcc make ruby ruby-dev libpam0g-dev libmysqlclient-dev mariadb-server libssl-dev hwloc equivs`
+    sudo apt install munge libmunge2 libmunge-dev build-essential fakeroot devscripts git gcc make ruby ruby-dev libpam0g-dev libmysqlclient-dev mariadb-server libssl-dev hwloc equivs

-This will build the most generic slurm install .deb.
+This will build the most generic Slurm install .deb.
 It includes functionality that we may want in the future.

 Now that we have that all installed go ahead and make a temp dir on the machine you are building from.

-`sudo mkdir /var/tmp/slurmbuild`
+    sudo mkdir /var/tmp/slurmbuild

-`cd /var/tmp/slurmbuild`
+    cd /var/tmp/slurmbuild

 **NOTE: Current version of Slurm SCI is using is 24.05.1, if it needs to be updated you need to build new pakages above.**

 In the slurmbuild directory run `wget https://download.schedmd.com/slurm/slurm-24.05.1.tar.bz2` **Note version and download appropriately**

-Unzip the slurm source `tar -xaf slurm*tar.bz2`
+Unzip the Slurm source `tar -xaf slurm*tar.bz2`

 Cd into the source directory

 Install the Slurm package dependencies: `mk-build-deps -i debian/control`

-Build the slurm packages with: `debuild -b -uc -us`
+Build the Slurm packages with: `debuild -b -uc -us`

 Packages will end up in the slurmbuilds directory.